nimish-mehta/data_analyser/Readme.md

 ###Design Overview:###
     parse:
-        condition package contains the logic of query operators Query takes a String as input and converts it into conditional operators
+        condition package contains the logic of query operators Query takes a string as input and converts it into conditional operators
     Model:
         Collection defines generic collection behaviour using java reflection